-In the world of blogging (and online life in general) there are two words that are bandied about almost constantly.
+In the world of blogging (and the online world in general), there are two words that are bandied about almost constantly.
 Those words are ‘content‘ and ‘niche‘.

-Your ‘content’ needs to be compelling because you’ve got something compelling to share, and that’s the bottom line.
-I really struggle to produce something that I don’t really give a shit about, and I think that more of us are feeling that way that perhaps we’re letting on.
+For me, your ‘content’ needs to be compelling because you’ve got something compelling to share, and that’s the bottom line.
+I really do struggle to produce something that I don’t really care about, and I think that more of us are feeling that way that perhaps we’re letting on.

-That’s not to say I won’t add new categories every now and then, or write about the stuff I get sent (here’s hoping), but in general I’ll write about topics I want to, fuck the niche mindset.
-I think its the only way to stop myself becoming bored as fuck with my own writing.
+That’s not to say I won’t add random categories every now and then or write about products and items I think are worth it, but in general, I’ll write about topics I want to, regardless of the niche mindset.
+I think its the only way to stop myself from becoming bored out of my brain with my own writing.

 Do you sometimes feel trapped by your niche?
 I’m genuinely interested to know what you think if you’re a writer, blogger or content creator.